ummaraali2/Credit-for-Prior-Learning-AI-Assistant/README.md

 - Northeastern University College of Professional Studies
 - IBM watsonx.ai and IBM Cloud services
 - Open source community for Python and Node.js packages

+## Contact
+- Reach out to me for any collaborations - ummaraali2020@gmail.com

+## Contribution
+- Please see the contributions.md file